VeeralTiwari/Anime-Recommendation-app/README.md

 # Anime Recommendation App

 This repository contains an Anime Recommendation App built with HTML, CSS, JavaScript for the frontend, and Node.js, Express, MySQL for the backend.
-The app utilizes the Jikan API to fetch anime data and a Python script to extract unique anime IDs from various websites.
+The app utilizes the Jikan API to fetch anime data and a Python script to extract unique anime IDs from MyAnimeList website.

 ## Snapshots
 ![Screenshot 2024-09-16 232219](https://github.com/user-attachments/assets/09713d41-4b48-42b2-b40c-0d92dbacc6df)